eduardz1/CUDA-Path-Tracer/report/report.typ

     ],
   ) <get-color>

   For a given render depth we do the following: first we check if we exceeded the maximum depth, if so we return black.
-If not, we check if any object was hit by the ray.
+If not, we check if the ray hit any object.
 If not, we return the background color.
 At this point we can compute the information about the emitted light produced by the material and calculate the scattered ray.
 If the material is not scattering the light, we return the emitted light.
 Otherwise, we return the sum of the emitted light and the attenuation of the scattered ray.

   The algorithm is inspired by #cite(<Shirley2024RTW2>, form: "prose") but ours was converted to an iterative approach, which generally performs better on the GPU.
-Our algorithm also includes an early stopping criteria, called "Russian Roulette" which randomly stops the recursion of the ray based on its contribution to the final color, meaning that ray carrying very little information are likely to be stopped early.
+Our algorithm also includes an early stopping criterion, called “Russian Roulette” which randomly stops the recursion of the ray based on its contribution to the final color, meaning that ray carrying very little information are likely to be stopped early.

   #figure(
     image("imgs/cornell_box.drawio.svg"),